fanich37/tasker/doc/login.md

 Simple data validation:

-- check login and password are filled;
+- check login is entered;
-- check email with simple regexp.
+- check password is entered.

 Have a link to restore password form.